openrndr/openrndr-guide/docs/kotlinLanguageAndTools/index.markdown

 # Kotlin language and tools

-OPENRNDR is written using the Kotlin programming language, which is similar to Java but more modern and less verbose.
+OPENRNDR is written using the Kotlin programming language, which is similar to Java but less verbose and more modern.

 The Gradle build tool is used by the OPENRNDR projects to download dependencies, build and distribute projects.